Influence Maximization in Social Networks: A Survey of Behaviour-Aware Methods: Behaviour-Aware Methods

-In target-based methods, whether a user is interested in the query or not is defined based on a binary value.
-In other words, each vector \(BV_i\), which shows the behaviour of user \(v_i\), has just one entry, \(BV_i[R] \in \{0,1\}\), indicating that \(v_i\) is interested in the query or not.
-Edges and the query have no further information, i.e., the sets \(WE\), and \(AM\) are not relevant in these methods.
-Users interested in the query are considered as target nodes.
-IM aims to select a seed set to spread the messages to as many target nodes as possible.
+In target-aware methods, whether a user is interested in the message of the query or not is indicated by a simple binary value.
+In other words, the behaviour of users, corresponding to $BV$, is modelled with binary values to indicate whether a user is interested in a message or not.
+Users interested in a message are considered as target nodes.
+Edges and the query have no further information, i.e., the sets $BE$, and $AM$ are not relevant in these methods.
+IM aims to select a seed set to spread the message to as many target nodes as possible.